-Prodding at his own chakra stores to see how drained he was to try and determine if he can validly confront an enemy, Obito found them lacking.
+Prodding at his own chakra stores, Obito found them lacking.
 Suitable to last him in a fight long enough to escape but no more than that; not nearly enough should a formidable opponent come.

-Though if anyone with even a trace of chakra entered into his range of sensing it would be a bright beacon with how deprived of energy the area is.
-Even the very earth seemed to disappear from beneath him as he sent out inquisitive bursts of chakra.
+Though if anyone with even a trace of chakra entered into his range of sensing it would be a bright beacon with how deprived of energy the area was.
+Even the very earth seemed to disappear from beneath him when he sent out inquisitive bursts of chakra.

-But he would still need to move, staying in one place for too long will risk discovery more than he already has.
-He needs to move and get back to the base, back to Madara and Zetsu because he can't leave them on their own to...
+But he still needed to move, staying in one place for too long would risk discovery more than he already had.
+He needed to move and get back to the base, back to Madara and Zetsu because he couldn't leave them on their own to...
 No, that didn't sound right; why didn't that sound right?

-A hand goes up to clutch his head and tangle in dry white locks as his mind blanks as to what had last occurred.
-The lack of moisture shocking him; if it has recently rained then why is he dry?
-And why can't he remember how he ended up in this strange place?
+A hand went up to clutch his head, tangling in dry white locks while his mind blanked as to what had last occurred.
+The lack of moisture shocked him; if it had recently rained then why was he dry?
+And why couldn't he remember how he ended up in this strange place?

-His breathing quickened as he realized the gaping wound in his memories, the missing pieces that fall out of place in the puzzle around the time he felt himself wake up – his old self, the self that was all but destroyed under Madara's tender cares.
+His breathing quickened as he realized the gaping wound in his memories, the missing pieces that fall out of place in the puzzle around the time he felt himself wake up – his old self, the self that was all but destroyed under Madara's tender cares and that accursed seal.

-The smells that met his nose, with the vicious onslaught of panicked breathes that gripped his torso in spasms, were all foreign.
-A thickness to the air that polluted his lungs and made him cough to rid his body of the stale presence.
+The smells that met his nose due to the vicious onslaught of panicked breathes gripping his torso in spasms were all foreign.
+A thickness to the air that polluted his lungs and forced him to cough to rid his body of the stale presence.

 The ach slowly disappeared and by the time he was able to remove his hands from their state of tearing at his hair the Uchiha's breathing had evened.

-He needs to move.
-Find out where he is and then work from there.
+He needed to move.
+Find out where he was and then work from there.

-Staggering to his sandal clad feet the light-haired man leaned against the wall for support till his addled mind could find its balance.
+Staggering to his sandal clad feet Obito leaned against the wall for support till his addled mind could find its balance.
 One step at a time he followed the rough building side to the exit he could barely see from his position in the darkness.

 He needed to know so that he could go back, go back and help the shinobi alliance… yes, that sounded right.
 But so wrong at the same time, so wrong because the memories were rushing back, rushing like a damn had burst and the great whirlpools of Uzushio were raging in his very being.